duckduckgo/duckduckgo-documentation/duckduckhack/templates/templates_overview.md

 # Templates Overview

 When your Instant Answer returns its awesome and delightful result(s), the information is rendered at the top of the DuckDuckGo search results page.
-The way your results appear and behave is decided by the Spice templates you choose.
+The way your results appear and behave is decided by the templates you choose.

 ![DuckDuckGo search for "garlic steak recipes"](https://images.duckduckgo.com/iu/?u=https%3A%2F%2Fraw.githubusercontent.com%2Fduckduckgo%2Fduckduckgo-documentation%2Fmaster%2Fduckduckhack%2Fassets%2Fgarlic_steak_recipes.png&f=1)